This feature is supported on Cisco MPP, Polycom, and Yealink only.

 Tip: Call encryption can also be enabled from a device profile.

-1. Click System Settings from the left sidebar.
+1. Click Security from the left sidebar.

 A padlock appears on the phone’s display when call encryption is enabled.